-3. tuition, registration fees, organizational dues, and other authorized expenses of officers or members of the board of trustees incurred attending educational conferences, seminars, or classes that relate to the administration of the relief association; 4. audit, actuarial, medical, legal, investment expenses, and performance evaluation expenses; 5. filing and application fees payable by the relief association to federal or other governmental entities; 6. reasonable and necessary expenses of officers, board of trustees, or their designees, actually paid and incurred; premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; and 8. salaries of administrative personnel? §§ 69.80 (b), 424A.06 F. Were all other expenses paid from the general fund?
-In the case of a volunteer firefighters' relief association, were disbursements from the general fund made for a purpose authorized by the association's articles of incorporation or bylaws? § 69.80 G. If an expense is related to purposes of both funds, were the expenses properly allocated to each fund based on the benefits derived by such fund?
+4. audit, actuarial, medical, legal, investment expenses, and performance evaluation expenses; filing and application fees payable by the relief association to federal or other governmental entities; reasonable and necessary expenses of officers, members of the board of trustees, or their designees, actually paid and incurred; 7. premiums on fiduciary liability insurance and official bonds for officers, members of the board of trustees, and employees of the relief association; and 8. salaries of administrative personnel? §§ 69.80 (b), 424A.06, 424.15 (2000) F. Were all other expenses paid from the general fund?
+1. In the case of a volunteer firefighters' relief association, were disbursements from the general fund made for a purpose authorized by the association's articles of incorporation or bylaws? § 69.80 G. If an expense is related to purposes of both funds, were the expenses properly allocated to each fund based on the benefits derived by such fund?